How to Make Money Freelancing--Legitimate Methods to Earn Income From Home

 - Axion--not hiring presently but it might not hurt to add your details for future openings for data entry operators.

 - Key for Cash--if you can type, you can enter data for Key for Cash.
 You'll have to take three tests to determine your percentile but if you don't quite make it the first time, you can retest.
-This gives you chance to become familiar with the site's requirements.
+This gives you a chance to become familiar with the site's requirements.
 The tests are somewhat longer so be prepared to spend time taking each one.
 It might be a good idea to break it up a little because the information for keying in words and numbers can be a lot to digest all in one sitting.

 Data entry jobs are often hit-and-miss but it doesn't hurt to apply for these jobs and complete tasks as work becomes available.
 Data entry is a relatively easy way to earn money trading your time.
 The work is rather repetitive but it does allow someone to earn income from home.